kcrary/istari/docs/rewriting.md

 (`<->`), and `arrow`.
 Note that arrows in an equation are interpreted as antecedents for the relation, not as the relation itself.
 Thus, to rewrite using arrow, one should use the synonym `implies`, which unfolds to `arrow`.
-Other relations can be suppored by adding to the rewriter's weakening and compatibility tables.
+Other relations can be supported by adding to the rewriter's weakening and compatibility tables.